SeldonIO/seldon-core/docs/source/contents/inference/index.md

 ### Find Seldon service endpoint

- 1. If you are runing Seldon locally via Docker compose by deafult the endpoint will be `0.0.0.0:9000`
+ 1. If you are running Seldon locally via Docker compose by default the endpoint will be `0.0.0.0:9000`
  2. If you are running in Kubernetes Seldon creates a single Service `seldon-mesh` in the namespace Seldon is installed to, usually `seldon-mesh`.
 If this has be exposed via a load balancer this can be found via:

  ```bash